ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

 - `cOptionalArgs` and pyOptionalArgs for passing additional arguments to the scheduling function
 - `prefix` to prefix the same of the global buffers
 - `memoryOptimization` : Experimental.
 It is attempting to reuse buffer memory and share it between several FIFOs
-- `pathToSDFModule` : Path to the Python SDF module so that the generated Python code can find it
 - `codeArray` : Experimental.
 When a schedule is very long, representing it as a sequence of function calls is not good for the code size of the generated solution.
 When this option is enabled, the schedule is described with an array.
 It implies that the pure function calls cannot be inlined any more and are replaced by new nodes which are automatically generated.
 - `eventRecorder` : Enable the support for the CMSIS Event Recorder.